About Ruperra Conservation Trust

 CF83 8SB

 During the 400 or so years of ownership by the Lords Tredegar of Ruperra Castle, much of the woodland was used as an extension of the estate gardens, with exotic plantings particularly on the southern side.
-Some of these are still visible in the shape of large specimen conifers, but most particularly in the Cherry Laurel and Rhododendron which have unfortunately proved only too successful and now infest much of the Hill Fort area.
-Eradicating these two problem plants, which create dense shade and exclude native plants wherever they spread, is a major challenge involving a great deal of work for the Trust.
+Some of these are still visible in the shape of large specimen conifers, but most particularly in the cherry laurel and rhododendron which have unfortunately proved only too successful and spread widely through the site.
+Eradicating these two problem plants, which create dense shade and exclude native plants wherever they spread, has been a major challenge for the Trust and is still ongoing.

 The Trust’s volunteer group meets at least twice a month to undertake various maintenance tasks, from clearing scrub to creating paths.
 A friendly and welcoming team, they vary in age and ability and there’s a task to suit everyone!